World

 this the only way they know how; by taking from and destroying

 the natural environment.
-If they are not stopped, then humanity
+If they are not stopped then humanity

 will face extinction.

-So, the need for change in the form of a Spiritual Revolution
+So, the need for change in the form of a spiritual revolution

-want to become personally involved.
+to become personally involved.
 So, there we have it champions!

 Thank you all for sharing in my adventures and I hope I have